 Leta straightened her shoulders and looked the old king in the eyes.
 That went against protocol.

-“He came to my room and tried to rape me.
+“He came to my room and tried to attack me.
 I asked him to leave, and he would not.
-I told him he was not brave enough to have me, he became furious and attempted to kill, but not before telling me how he killed my father on the battlefield.
+I told him he was not brave enough to have me.
+He became furious and attempted to kill me, but not before telling me how he killed my father on the battlefield.
 He told me he severed my father’s arm to get this weapon.
 Is that true?
-Was I kidnapped and used, in the hope I would one day use this weapon for your purposes?”
+Was I kidnapped and used; in the hope I would one day use this weapon for your purposes?”

 The king sat back on his throne.
 He was trying to find an answer that would smooth this debacle over.

 “Leta, your people abandoned you.
 We took you in because we did not want to see you perish.
 General Kragin never made it clear how you came to wear that bracelet.
 Do not find blame in us based on his actions.”

 “Are you saying every painful act orchestrated by the general, he was acting as a renegade without your knowledge.
 Is that what I am to understand?”

 Leta laughed, “Yes, why don’t we?
 I’m sure the lie will be more amusing once you have time to come up with one.”